The Golden Hawk (novel)

-The Golden Hawk is a 1948 historical adventure film by the American writer Frank Yerby.
+The Golden Hawk is a 1948 historical novel by the American writer Frank Yerby.
 It was his third published novel, and was a popular success ranking sixth on the Publishers Weekly list of bestselling novels that year.

 Adaptation

 In 1952 it was adapted into a film of the same title released by Columbia Pictures.
 It was directed by Sidney Salkow and featured Rhonda Fleming, Sterling Hayden and John Sutton.